 Whoopi Goldberg partners with a new Black-owned streaming service to develop exclusive content

-BLKFAM will produce family-friendly content for adults and children through the lens of the Black experience.
+Whoopi Goldberg joins BLKFAM to produce family-friendly content for adults and children through the lens of the Black experience.

 Whoopi Goldberg will be one of the driving forces behind developing diverse programming and content for a new Black-owned streaming service.